chitown2016/cdt-1d-cnn-financial-prediction/README.md

 # Trading Crude Oil futures with Neural Networks

 I was reading an article which applies a CNN (Convolutional Neural Network) to financial data and the authors claim the resulting strategy have very consistent profitability.
 You can read the article here: [Financial Markets Prediction with Deep Learning](https://arxiv.org/abs/2104.05413) This sparked my interest so I've decided to replicate their results.
 I couldn't find the code for this model anywhere on the internet so I wrote it myself.
-I wrote to the authors about the code but nobody has yet go back to me.
+I wrote to the authors asking a copy of their code but nobody has yet got back to me.

 ## What are The Strategy Results Like?